Azure-Samples/iotedge_config_cli/README.md

 main: ![main](https://github.com/Azure-Samples/iotedge_config_cli/actions/workflows/rust.yml/badge.svg)

 # Usage
-Make sure you are logged in (`az login`) to the latest version of aziot-cli (2.20.0) and have openssl in your path (or use the --openssl-path flag).
-Use `az account set -s {{subscription_name}}` to set your subscription and make sure the hub you want to use is already created.
+Make sure you are logged in (`az login`) to the latest version of aziot-cli (2.20.0 or above) and have openssl in your path (or use the --openssl-path flag).
+Use `az account set -s {{subscription_name}}` to set your subscription and make sure the IoT Hub you want to use is already created.

 Run visualize to verify your config
 `cargo build && sudo target/debug/iotedge_config_cli --visualize`